facebook/infer/_docs/01-linters.md

   };
 ```

 The default severity is WARNING and the default mode is ON, so these are optional.
 If the check is OFF it will only be available in debug mode (flags --debug or --linters-developer-mode).
+INFOs are generally also not reported, except with some specialzed flags.

 <a name="predicates">**AL Predicates**</a>